 The cheap fitness tracker market is a competitive one, with devices from the likes of Honor, Xiaomi, Samsung and Huawei scrapping for a place on your wrist (and aspiring to join Fitbit as household names for fitness tracking).
-The Honor Band 5 is the latest offering from Huawei’s burgeoning sub-brand to hit the market.
+The Honor Band 5 is one of the latest offerings from Huawei’s burgeoning sub-brand to hit the market.

 It’s a bare-bones device, with only a few key features and functions, and it certainly won’t appeal to those who use their tracker to monitor every aspect of their health and fitness.
 If, however, you just want the highlights, such as step count and sleep time, it may suit you just fine – and its limitations are reflected in its price, as it’s one of the most affordable fitness trackers on the market.